LekoArts/gatsby-starter-portfolio-emma/README.md

 ## Features

+- Gatsby v2
 - Configurable
-    - Use the SiteConfig.js to easily change the most important information
+    - Use the website.js to easily change the most important information
     - Easily change the font
-- Automatic colors for your projects (with the help of [vibrant.js](https://jariz.github.io/vibrant.js/))
+- Random colors for your covers and project views
+- Uses Emotion for styling
 - Projects in Markdown
 - Google Analytics Support
 - SEO